GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/apple-touch-icon/index.md

 To provide a good user experience, make sure that:

-- The icon is 180 pixels wide and 180 pixels tall or 192 pixels wide and 192 pixels tall
+- The icon is 180x180&nbsp;pixels or 192x192&nbsp;pixels
-- The specified URL to the icon is valid
+- The specified path to the icon is valid
 - The background of the icon is not transparent

 ## Resources